-The Story of Our Bed and Breakfast
+The Story of our Bed and Breakfast in Lancaster County Pennsylvania

 Innkeepers Jim and Chris Farr warmly welcome you to the Churchtown Inn Bed & Breakfast and hope you enjoy your stay in Pennsylvania’s Amish Country!